swdots/bitaxe-benchmark-webgui/README.md

 # Bitaxe Hashrate Benchmark - Web GUI

-Based on mrv777's Python-based benchmarking tool, this is a dockerized web gui for running tests and reviewing results.
-I used ChatGPT for lots of this but have also worked on double-checking and tweaking things, so please let me know if there are any issues.
+This is a dockerized web gui for running tests and reviewing results.
+I did use ChatGPT for assistance on this but have also worked on double-checking and tweaking things, so please let me know if there are any issues.
 Use at your own discretion.

 ---